jack-norrie/dotfiles/README.md

 cd dotfiles
 stow .
 ```

 If this has been sucesful then you will be able to run `ls -lah` on your home directory and there should be symlinks (indicated with ->) in your home directory pointing at the config dotiles in the dotfiles directory.

+Finally, if there are any files you do not want to be symlinked to your home directory you should specify them in a `.stow-local-ignore` file.
+There are some sensible file types, like `.git` in here by default.

 ## Software
 The following software are roughly listed in the order in which they should be installed.